nanoexpress/nanoexpress/docs/request.md

 ## Body example

-Bonus: _nanoexpress handles body-parsing for you very fast_
+Bonus: _nanoexpress handles body-parsing for you faster than any external middleware and even without external middleware_

 ```js
 app.post('/user', async (req) => {